-- Patients stable on elvitegravir/cobicistat/emtricitabine/TDF can switch to elvitegravir/cobicistat/ emtricitabine/TAF; or - Patients stable on other combinations can switch to Elvitegravir/cobicistat/emtricitabine/TAF where this is cost-neutral or cost-saving; and - Where there has been clinical assessment that switch to TAF will deliver additional clinical benefit and that it is clinically appropriate and safe to do so; and - The rationale for switch must be explained to the patient and be clearly documented in the notes, available for audit.
-This should include a discussion about the potential need to switch back should the TAF-based product become more costly than the TDF equivalent (and there are no contraindications to TDF) must be documented
+- □ Patients stable on elvitegravir/cobicistat/emtricitabine/TDF can switch to Elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide (TAF). - Patients stable on other combinations can switch to Elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide (TAF) where this is cost-neutral or cost-saving and where it is clinically appropriate and safe to do so. - □ For any patient switching stable therapy the rationale for switch must be explained to patient and clearly documented